-What do financial advisors do?
-Financial advisors help clients to create viable plans for managing their finances given individual and family situations.
+Financial advisors help clients create viable plans for managing their finances relative to individual and family situations.

-Financial advisors recommend a mix of investments such as stocks, bonds, mutual funds and real estate to help clients to reach their goals for college savings, retirement and wealth building.
+Financial advisors recommend a mix of investments, including stocks, bonds, mutual funds, and real estate, to help clients reach their goals for college savings, retirement, and wealth building.
 They recommend an allocation of assets consistent with the risk tolerance of clients and their life stage.

 Where Financial Advisors Work

-Financial advisors often work for large financial services businesses though they may be stationed in small local offices for these firms.
-Many financial advisors operate their own business and work independently or with a few partners.
+Financial advisors often work for large financial services businesses, but they may be stationed in small local offices for these firms.
+Many financial advisors operate their own businesses and work independently or with a few partners.

 Education, Training, and Certifications